Investigation of $\Xi^{-}nn$ ($S=-2$) Hypernucleus in Low-energy Pionless Halo Effective Theory

-Here we used the framework of leading order halo ${}^{{\pi}\!\!\!/}$EFT in a speculative study to explore the feasibility of $\Xi^- nn$ to be Efimov-bound.
-Notably, the presence of the predominantly repulsive ${}^1S_0$ $\Xi^- n$ sub-system channel potentially leads to the generation of anomalously deep two- and three-body bound states beyond the breakdown scale of the ${}^{{\pi}\!\!\!/}$EFT.
-In our current simplistic approach, as the first step such unphysical contributions are avoided, albeit non-systematically, by explicitly decoupling this channel in the construction of our coupled integral equations in momentum space.
-In a more systematic (realistic) approach which includes both the repulsive ${}^1S_0$ and attractive ${}^3S_1$ $\Xi^- n$ sub-system channels, one perhaps requires a modification of the dibaryon formalism, {\it vis-a-vis} the halo ${}^{{\pi}\!\!\!/}$EFT power counting~\cite{Bedaque:1998kg,Bedaque:1999ve}.
-For example, a simultaneous perturbative and non-perturbative expansion schemes in the singlet and triplet $\Xi^- n$ channels respectively, may be incorporated.
-However, such a modified EFT analysis is beyond the scope of the current work and must be explored in the future as a possible next step.
-Our asymptotic analysis of the $\Xi^- nn$ integral equations revealed the formal appearance of Efimov states in the unitary limit associated with a RG limit cycle with a discrete scale factor, $\lambda_\infty=e^{\pi/s_0^{\infty}}\approx 50$.
-This factor is, however, quite different from the expected scaling based on the universality of three-particle mass ratios~\cite{Braaten:2004rn}, namely, $\lambda_{\exp}=e^{\pi/(s_0^{\infty})_{\rm exp}}\approx 20$, owing to the neglect of the ${}^1S_0$ $\Xi^- n$ channel.
+Here we used the framework of leading order halo ${}^{{\pi}\!\!\!/}$EFT in a speculative study to explore the feasibility that the $\Xi^- nn$ system is Efimov-bound.
+Notably, the presence of the predominantly repulsive ${}^1S_0$ $\Xi^- n$ sub-system channel potentially leads to the generation of anomalously deep two- and three-body unphysical bound states beyond the breakdown scale of the theory.
+In our current simplistic approach, as a first approximation, such unphysical contributions are avoided on an {\it ad hoc} basis by explicitly decoupling this channel in the construction of our integral equations.
+Our asymptotic analysis of the $\Xi^- nn$ integral equations revealed the formal appearance of Efimov states in the unitary limit associated with an RG limit cycle with a discrete scaling factor, $s_0^{\infty}=0.803391\cdots$.
+The factor, however, differs from the expected value $(s_0^{\infty})_{\rm expect}\approx 1.01$, as governed by the universality of three-particle mass ratios~\cite{Braaten:2004rn}, owing to the decoupling of the ${}^1S_0$ $\Xi^- n$ channel.